 there's a real risk your keys are being sent somewhere they shouldn't be.

 What makes this insidious is that many legitimate skills also need API keys.
-The line between "skill needs your key to call an API" and "skill is stealing your key" is in the implementation details — which is exactly what static analysis catches.
+The line between "skill needs your key to call an API" and "skill could be sending your key elsewhere" is in the implementation details — where static analysis can surface the capability, even when it can't prove the intent.

 Pattern 2: Install-time code execution